vernisaz/simweb/README.md

 ## How to use

-The create provides a trait simplifying writing web applications.
+The crate provides a trait simplifying writing web applications.

 1. create a structure which represents a data of http response
 2. implement `WebPage` for the structure.
 Generally only `main_load` is required to be implemented
 3. call `show` for the structure specified in step 1

-Consider web **hello world** as:
+Consider web **hello, world** as:

 ```
 use simweb::WebPage;